Measurement Guide: Feed Ingredients & Finished Feed

 Ensure that the bottom is completely covered and contains at least 3 cm of material.

-Please make sure to move your PAL One spectrometer while measuring.
+Please make sure to move your spectrometer while measuring.

 Select the application that matches your sample in the Guide App.